LAC Panels

 Brittle Materials Processing

 Brittle materials pose a significant challenge to mechanical machining.
 Lasers have a unique advantage in processing a variety of brittle materials as their wavelengths and pulse durations can be tailored to optimize the material interaction.
-Brittle materials such as glass, sapphire, silicon and SiC are increasingly benefitting from laser processing.
-Unique laser cutting, drilling and polishing methods are lowering the cost of machining these materials at unprecedented accuracy.
-Furthermore, lasers are finding increased adoption for annealing these brittle materials.
+Brittle materials such as Glass, Sapphire, Silicon, SiC and Diamond are increasingly benefitting from laser processing.
+Unique laser cutting, drilling, selective etching and polishing methods are lowering the cost of machining these materials at unprecedented accuracy.
+Lasers are finding increased adoption in this application as the available pulse energy and speed of processing scales to be more cost effective.

 EUV, X-Ray Generation & Particle Acceleration